Jiansiyu/model_from_scratch/ResNet/README.md

 ## How to train

-before get start, you will need to install nvidia-docker
+before get start, you will need to install nvidia-docker if you want to use the full power of GPU

 ```shell

 # Build the Docker image